I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life

 Jack Canfield, the creator of Chicken Soup for the Soul Book Series, wrote the forward to this book.
-In it, he mentions Art Linkletter's favorite line, "Kids say the darndest things."
+He mentions Art Linkletter's favorite line, "Kids say the darndest things."

 Have You Lived Before This Life?

 The coincidences Christian and his mother experienced along their journey of spiritual discovery are uncanny.
-Bringing the question to the forefront: Have you lived before this life?
+It brings the question to the forefront: Have you lived before this life?
 The current status quo wobbles and flounders with such an idea.
 During ancient times, living more than one life was a common belief.
 Byrd's book introduces the possibility once more.

 Being a wonderful and caring mother, Byrd listens to her boy, does extensive reach, and discovers her son was Lou Gehrig.
 On top of that, she was Gehrig's mother.

 I am recommending this book is the mother's ability to grant her son's beliefs without being judgmental.
 Every parent should learn from this perspective.
-She hit adversary from her Christian church and Christian friends.
-Because she listened to her son and did research, she discovered the truth.
+She hit adversaries from her Christian church and Christian friends.
+Because she listened to her son and researched, she discovered the truth.
 Past Life is a subject worth looking into for personal growth.
 Just be careful who you tell and who you go to for advice.

 6. Sport Stretch: 311 Stretches for 41 Sports by Michael J. Alter

 I am a hardcore racquetball player.
-Sport Stretch: 311 Stretches for 41 Sports keeps me limber for every single time I enter the racquetball court.
+Sport Stretch: 311 Stretches for 41 Sports keeps me limber every time I enter the racquetball court.
 The book is not just for racquetball players.
-That is why I recommend a book that will help you live a better life.
+I recommend a book that will help you live a better life.

-Being limber is super essential if you plan on living well into your golden years.
-Even for K-12 kids in their formative years and testing their talents at various team sports, this book will help prevent needless injuries.
+Being limber is essential if you plan to live well into your golden years.
+Even for K-12 kids in their formative years and testing their talents in various team sports, this book will help prevent needless injuries.

 He offers beginning levels to advanced levels of stretching.
-Some of the stretches in the book I will never do because they are extreme.
+I will never do some of the stretches in the book because they are extreme.
 The book contains illustrations and guidelines for all 311 stretches.

 I hope you can read this book and do some of the stretches and stretch more in your life.